 Recent academic highlights for UALR athletics include:

-• UALR has posted the highest multi-year Academic Progress Rate (APR) in the state of Arkansas each of the last four years.
+• UALR has posted the highest multi-year Academic Progress Rate (APR) in the state of Arkansas four of the last five years.
 The APR is a term-by-term measure of eligibility and retention for Division I student-athletes that was developed as an early indicator of eventual graduation rates.

-• During the 2011-12 academic year, UALR Posted the highest NCAA Graduation Success Rate of all Division I schools in the State of Arkansas.
+• According to the most recent NCAA Graduation Success Rate, UALR posted the highest NCAA Graduation Success Rate of all Division I member institutions in the state of Arkansas.

-• UALR student-athletes posted a combined cumulative GPA of 3.20 for the Fall 2012 semester, with 69 percent earning a cumulative GPA of 3.0 or better.
+• UALR student-athletes posted a combined cumulative GPA of 3.18 through the Spring 2014 semester, with 71 percent earning a cumulative GPA of 3.0 or better.

 • UALR boasts a 93 percent graduation rate for all student-athletes who remained at UALR and exhausted their eligibility — measured over a 10-year period.